cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * signature.
 If the 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

-* signatureAlgorithm.
-This 'signatureAlgorithm' field is always the same as the above signature field, and is also omitted in the encoding.

 * issuer.
 In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as as UnixTime in unsigned integer format.
 If the certificate has no well-defined expiration date this is CBOR encoded as notAfter = null.